Funny You Should Ask (1968 game show): Game play

 The game was played with a five-celebrity panel facing two contestants.

 In each round, the celebrities were asked a dilemma-type question to which they gave their own opinionated answers; meanwhile, the contestants were locked away in a soundproof room.
 When the contestants were released from isolation, they were given the same question for the first time.
 They were given the celebrities' answers in no particular order and chose which celebrity gave each answer.
 The contestants made their choices by pressing a button corresponding to the star they wished to choose.
-Each time either player chose the correct star, s/he scored a point; the player with the most matches after four answers won the round and a $100 Spiegel gift certificate, which both players split in case of a tie.
+Each time either player chose the correct star, s/he scored a point; the player with the most matches after four answers won the round and a cash award which would be divided between both players in case of a tie.
+The winner of the first round earned $50.
+Winning round two won $100 and the third round awarded $200.
+By February 1969, the winner of each round won a $100 Spiegel gift certificate, which both players split in case of a tie.

-If in any round any player matched four stars in a row, s/he won all the money in the "Funny Money Jackpot", which started at $100 and increased by $100 per day until won.
-The player with the most matches at the end of the game won a special prize.
+If in any round any player matched four stars in a row, s/he won all the money in the "Funny Money Jackpot", which started at $100 and increased by $100 per round until won.
+The player with the most cash (later the most matches) at the end of the game won a special prize.
 If there was a tie, a sudden-death question was asked to determine the champion; whoever got it right won it.